k2a07/MIPT-homeworks/README.md

-This is a branch for my Optimization Homeworks
+This is a branch for my Optimization Homeworks in the 6th semester